donraj/IITD-autologin/README.md

 The script is solid metal - takes care of all sort of state changes that occur example snoring-laptop/router-reset.

 # The icing
-The script speaks about its status on the mac and speaks in color!
+The script speaks about its status on the mac and chats in color!

 # Usage
 grab the code!